 Regulatory & Disciplinary Law:

-Instructed by the Solicitors Regulatory Authority as junior counsel (with Hodge Malek QC) in a case concerning mortgage fraud and breach of the provisions of the CML Handbook.
+Instructed by the Solicitors Regulatory Authority as junior counsel (with Hodge Malek KC) in a case concerning mortgage fraud and breach of the provisions of the CML Handbook.

-Instructed by the Solicitors Regulatory Authority as junior counsel (with Mark Cunningham QC) in a case concerning conflict of interest and lack of independence on the part of a solicitor.
+Instructed by the Solicitors Regulatory Authority as junior counsel (with Mark Cunningham KC) in a case concerning conflict of interest and lack of independence on the part of a solicitor.

 Instructed as sole counsel by the Solicitors Regulatory Authority in relation to proceedings arising from misappropriation of client funds.

-Instructed on behalf of a solicitor (with Hodge Malek QC) to appear in the SDT in a case arising from over-billing of clients.
+Instructed on behalf of a solicitor (with Hodge Malek KC) to appear in the SDT in a case arising from over-billing of clients.

 Instructed by the Information Commissioner in a case before the Information Tribunal concerning the neither confirm nor deny provisions.